ypinhsuan/tp/docs/DeveloperGuide.md

 1. As seen above, `ModuleClassUtil` then iterates through the list of lessons to calculate the student's participation score and absent weeks by using `LessonUtil#getParticipationScoreFromLesson(lesson, student)` and `LessonUtil#getAbsentWeekFromLesson(lesson, student)` respectively.
-1.`StatisticsCommand` takes the results from the previous step and processed the values.
+1. `StatisticsCommand` takes the results from the previous step and processed the values.
 1. `StatisticsCommand`encapsulates the result into a `CommandResult` object which is passed back to the `Ui`.

 ### Design Considerations